cjtu/craterpy/README.rst

 Installation
 ------------

 **PLEASE NOTE**: Acerim depends on the GDAL (Geospatial Data Abstraction Library) python package.
-Since GDAL in turn depends on C++, it is highly recommended that you follow the installation instructions for `GDAL on PyPI <https://pypi.python.org/pypi/GDAL>`_ to properly install gdal and its dependencies before you install ACERIM.
+Since GDAL in turn depends on C++, it is highly recommended that you follow the installation instructions for `gdal <https://pypi.python.org/pypi/GDAL>`_ on PyPI to properly install gdal and its dependencies before you install ACERIM.

 Using Anaconda